pszemraj/ai-msgbot/README.md

 -   depending on compute resources and so forth, it is possible to keep track of the conversation in a helper script/loop, and then feed in the prior conversation and _then_ the prompt so the model can use the context as part of the generation sequence, with of course the [attention mechanism](https://arxiv.org/abs/1706.03762) ultimately focusing on the last text past to it (the actual prompt)
 -   then, a matter of deploying it, whether it is a bot that can help children learn conversation, local lingo, etc in a foreign language or a whatsapp bot to automate social upkeep, the possibilities are endless.
 -

+#### Training: Details

+-   an example dataset (_Daily Dialogues_) parsed into the script format can be found locally at `conversation-data\Daily-Dialogues\daily_dialogue_augment.txt`.
+    -   When learning, this is probably best to use to finetune the GPT2-model, but there are several other datasets (that need to be parsed) available in the repo at `*\datasets`
+    -   many more datasets are available online at [PapersWithCode](https://paperswithcode.com/datasets?task=dialogue-generation&mod=texts) and [GoogleResearch](https://research.google/tools/datasets/).
+Seems that _GoogleResearch_ also has a tool for searching for datasets online.

 <font color="yellow"> TODO: more words </font>